 As Moore’s Law observes, technology advances at an exponential rate.
-Since Gordon Moore’s prediction regarding the number of transistors that could fit on an integrated circuit, made in 1965, the Law has now become a gold standard in the electronics industry, something of a self-fulfilling prophecy that maps the trajectory of our advanced technologies.
+Since Gordon Moore’s prediction regarding the number of transistors that could fit on an integrated circuit, made in 1965, this law has now become a gold standard in the electronics industry, something of a self-fulfilling prophecy that maps the trajectory of our advanced technologies.
 Unfortunately, there is no equivalent law when it comes to education or training.
 However, it is certainly true that the faster technology advances, the greater the necessity to develop innovative new educational programs to equip people with the skills and expertise they need to thrive at a time of rapid economic and social change.

 Around the world, smart mobility has been advancing at a dramatic rate, with developments in autonomous driving, EVs, and intelligent vehicle systems that utilize sensors and integrate high speed cloud connectivity.
 In years past, China’s nascent automotive industry has been characterized as in a state of playing “catch up” to the rest of the world.
 But in 2001, things began to change after the country set up initiatives like the “863 EV Project”, which served as a catalyst for research and schemes to develop technologies related to EV, hybrid EV, and fuel cell vehicles.
 The Chinese government also set policy framework to accelerate the development in these fields and create a world leading automotive industry.